MonicaMuller/linux_navigation_exercise/README.md

 4. List the contents of the `Coop` folder.
 5. "Move" into the `Chickens` folder.
 6. List out the chickens in the `Chickens` folder.
 How many are there?
-7. One of the chickens is very, very old; which one is it?
-(Which file in the `Chickens` folder has the oldest modification time?)
+7. One of the chickens is younger than the others; which one is it?
+(Which file in the `Chickens` folder has the most recent modification time?)
 Use a command to figure it out!
 8. In a **single** command, move from the `Chickens` directory to the `Geese` directory.
 Consult the folder structure written out above if needed.
 9. How many geese (files) are in the `Geese` directory?
 10. One of the geese is sitting on a golden egg!
 It's larger than the other geese.
 Which one is it?
 (Which file in the `Geese` folder is the largest?)
 Use a command to figure it out!